10 Sweet Things to Do for Your Spouse After a Big Fight

 Write a List of Reasons You Love Them

 In the middle of an argument, we may say things to our partner that we later wish we hadn’t.
-You may not be able to take back what you said, but you can counter it with positive affirmations, as this article suggests.
+You may not be able to take back what you said, but you can counter it with positive affirmations.
 Consider writing a list of all the wonderful traits you love about your spouse.

 Invite Them to Participate in a Fun Stress Relief Activity